moneytoo/Player/README.md

 ### How to zoom in to get rid of black bars?

 If your device has a touchscreen you can use the pinch-to-zoom gesture or just tap the Resize button for a Crop. **Android TV**: Long tap the Resize button to enter Zoom mode.
 Then use Up and Down keys for precise zoom.

+### What to do if Bluetooth audio is not in sync with video?

+Just pause and resume playback once again.

 ### Why is the APK so big?